RachidAifar/ASP.NET-Core-Web-Application/README.md

 5. Start the application:
 dotnet run

-he application will start running on `http://localhost:5000` or `https://localhost:5001` (if using HTTPS).
+the application will start running on `http://localhost:5000` or `https://localhost:5001` (if using HTTPS).

 ## Features